 This week on our Friends on Friday guest blog post my colleague, Paul Comaroto, writes about how the use of text messaging and live chat are influencing customer service.
-As companies are making an effort to provide better customer service, they must look at every option for their customers. – Shep Hyken
+As companies make an effort to ace customer service, they must look at every option for their customers. – Shep Hyken

-The rise of digital culture has shifted our world in so many profound ways, and topping the list is the lightning fast speed at which we expect things – information, answers, service, delivery and of course…
+The rise of digital culture has shifted our world in so many profound ways.
+Topping the list is the lightning fast speed at which we expect things – information, answers, service, delivery and of course…

 Nowadays a “real time” response is not just a nice feature – it’s an expectation.

 For many issues, there are plenty of fast and easy ways to access what we’re looking for, from a quick online search to AI, chatbots, and other automated responses.
 The point is speed, not nuanced customer service and niceties.

 But once the customer isn’t getting the answers he or she wants, the next step is to speak to a human being.
 And often, that customer is now frustrated not just with the problem, but also with the time and effort it’s taking to find the solution.

 At that point, the expectation remains for the response to be prompt, but also personal and genuine.
 Because after all, we don’t need machines to treat us like people, but we do want people to treat us like people.

 Having a phone number that a customer can call to talk to a live person is one solid way to provide consumer support, although increasingly Americans prefer texting to phone calls.
 For that reason, among others, many companies are adopting a holistic approach to customer service by offering real-time messaging, including live chat and text, so that customers can connect in a way that’s most comfortable to them while still enjoying a personal, one-on-one experience.